earkevin11/Managed-Service-Identity/README.md

 # System-managed identities
 - System-managed identities have a 1:1 relationship with Azure resources.
-- It is created along with the Azure resource.
+- It is created along with the Azure resource (You must enable the system-managed identity when creating the Azure resource)
 - If you delete the managed identity, the Azure resource is also deleted.

 # User-assigned managed identities
 - User-assigned managed identities are independent of the Azure resources.
 - Can stand alone and be given to multiple resources.
 - It is not tied to Azure resources.
-Delete managed identity and resource will not be deleted.
+If users delete the user-assigned managed identity, the Azure resource will not be deleted.

 # Excellent metaphor/diagram describing Managed Identities
 - System-Managed Identities